Diffusive interactions between photons and electrons, an application to cosmology: Conclusions

 The calculated heating of electrons in a plasma illuminated by intense light is confirmed by measurements of the solar corona temperature that reaches millions of Kelvins.

-Intersecting light beams lose energy to the electrons of the intergalactic medium, resulting in the shift of their spectral intensity toward longer wavelengths without blurring the images of distant objects.
+Intersecting light beams lose energy to the electrons of the intergalactic medium, resulting in a redshift of their spectral intensity without blurring the images of distant objects.
 Photons are replaced by new photons of slightly less energy propagating in the same direction as the original beam.
-From the measured electron density in the intergalactic medium, the Stimulated Transfer redshift predicts a redshift-distance relationship that agrees with the Hubble-Humason law up to $z \approx 16$.
+From the measured electron density in the intergalactic medium, the Stimulated Transfer redshift predicts a redshift--distance relationship that agrees with an observed \emph{Hubble--Humason law} up to $z \approx 16$.

-Stimulated transfers play an important role in astrophysical processes and observations, producing effects that support a very different interpretation of the universe.
+Stimulated transfers play an important role in astrophysical processes and cosmological observations, producing effects that support a very different interpretation of the universe.
 In light of all this, ``cautiousness requires not to interpret too dogmatically the observed redshifts as caused by an actual expansion.''\cite{Zwicky802.1935}